IHE/IT-Infrastructure/MHD-HIE/README.md

 * Is there reason to add FHIR Provenance?
 It seems redundant given that DocumentReference and DocumentManifest cover this function already.
 * Is the function of QEDm server a useful option?
 Not mandated, but declared option?
     * some have discussed an actor that pulls FHIR Resources (element level) and produces a FHIR Document that gets registered.
 This seems interesting, but not clearly needs driven
+* different rules than XDS-on-FHIR ?
+	* such as not using contained resources for author and authenticator  - so that they align with mCDS registry.
+	* clearly source must still be contained. right?

 I was not expecting to have two actors like XDS to represent Registry and Repository.
 This is possible, but I am not hearing from the target audience that they desire this.
 I don't want to impose this architecture if it is not clearly within the environmental need of the target.
 Yes I understand that XDS has this architecture, but just because XDS has it does not mean that the MHD-HIE must have it.
 I want to be needs driven, not perceived architecture driven.
 I suspect we will learn in Trial-Implementation if this simplifiying architecture is correct.